FiroozehDastur/DistributedWorkflows.jl/README.md

 # Appendix
-The underlying workflow management system is called [GPI-Space](https://www.gpi-space.de/) which is a a task-based workflow management system for parallel applications developed at Fraunhofer ITWM by the CC-HPC group.
+The underlying workflow management system is called [GPI-Space](https://www.gpi-space.de/) which is a task-based workflow management system for parallel applications developed at Fraunhofer ITWM by the CC-HPC group.

 # Package Dependency
 * [Cairo]()